AP-Atul/Slam-Book/README.md

 # Slam-Book
 A simple slam book app with firebase.
 Made for one person, who will share with friends.
-Not really a release product.
+Not a release product.

 # Firebase Database Structure
 ```json